-Red Balloon monitors attendance of individual children closely, as outlined in its Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence.
+RBET-Aylesbury monitors attendance of individual children closely, as outlined in our Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence.

-Red Balloon aims to hold more than one emergency contact for each student to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern.
+We aim to hold more than one emergency contact for each student to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare or safeguarding concern.

-When a child is missing from education, Red Balloon follows Children Missing Education guidance.
-Centres will inform the Education Welfare Service and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.
+When a child is missing from education, we follow Children Missing Education guidance.
+We will inform the Education Welfare Service and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.

-Fabricated / Induced Illness (FII)
+Fabricated or induced illness (FII)